Health Promotion and Health Behavior

 For questions about the application process and requirements, contact College of Health graduate admissions.

-For academic or professional information specific to the health promotion and health behavior doctoral program, please contact program director Kari-Lyn Sakuma, Ph.D., MPH.
+For academic or professional information specific to the health promotion and health behavior doctoral program, please contact Program Director Kari-Lyn Sakuma, PhD, MPH.

 Accreditation